haera/HACS408E/content/schedule/week-06/study-guide.md

 # Quiz Questions

 The following is a superset of your quiz questions.
+The quiz itself will be multiple-choice.

 ## TCP and UDP